 “As missionaries, my parents were focused on the faith aspect of serving their community,” Nina says.
 “I’ve come to understand that education is relevant wherever you go, whatever a person faces, no matter their culture or socioeconomic status.

 “With my talents and my perspective on the world, I feel that education is the greatest service I can provide to whatever community I’m in.
-Service is something that’s valued by the College community as well.”
+Service is something that’s valued by the University community as well.”

 View more #studentsofelmhurst